-As Windows 10 is a free upgrade to existing Windows 7 and Windows 8.1 users, including those running pirated Windows 7/8, most users wants to upgrade to the latest Windows version as early as possible.
-As you likely know, Windows 10 brings back the Start menu, comes with a digital personal assistant Cortana, new action center, overhauled Settings app, improved performance, polished UI, and more.
+As you likely know, Windows 10 brings back the Start menu, comes with a digital personal assistant Cortana, new action center, overhauled Settings app, improved performance, polished UI, new browser called Edge, and more.

 Upgrade to Windows 10 by keeping data